 What number does someone see when I call them with my virtual phone system?

-When you call someone with your virtual phone system, the call will be forwarded from your landline or cellphone.
-However, the person on the other end of the call will see your virtual phone number on their caller ID.
+When you call someone with a virtual phone solution, the call will get forwarded from an existing line, such as a landline or mobile phone.
+However, the person you are calling will see your virtual phone number on their caller ID.